 Review Article

-Applications of hyperspectral remote sensing, GIS and artificial intelligence in agriculture
+Applications of hyperspectral remote sensing, GIS, and artificial intelligence in agriculture

 ABSTRACT

-There is a global need of a new approach which can help in solving the problems of food and water shortage which are significantly affected by population growth and climatic changes.
-The conventional methods which are used for evaluating and mentoring different agricultural activities and processes have several challenges.
-These methods are laborious, destructive, time and cost consuming.
-Therefore, an integration of different approaches such as hyperspectral remote sensing (HRS), Geographic Information Systems (GIS), and artificial intelligence (AI) has been found as a very effective tool for enhancing the agricultural productivity as well as the sustainability.
-The main objective of this review is to demonstrate the very advances applications and achievements of these techniques in the field of agricultural activities; as well as their potentialities in the precision agriculture (PA).
-The HRS sensors acquire detailed spectral data which can be used in several applications such as crop monitoring and evaluating the soil fertility as well as providing valuable outputs help in natural resource management.
-On the other hand, the GIS technique manage the spatial information which combined with the attributes of the vegetation cover, water bodies, bare soils, etc. and apply statistical and mathematical spatial models for mapping and modelling purposes in order to enable a better decision-making for all agricultural practices.
-Additionally, an AI tools include the machine learning (ML) as well as deep learning (DL) are used for the spatial, spectral, wet chemistry, environmental, and field data processing and modelling for finding the best model which can be automatically utilized in management solutions.
-Furthermore, the article demonstrates the several limitations, challenges as well as the future directions of these approaches.
-Moreover, emphasizing the critical need for interdisciplinary contribution between the researchers, government and farmers can optimize the agricultural outcomes and address environmental concerns.
-Therefore, an integration of these approaches is considered as a very effective tool for detecting, characterizing, estimating and mapping several objects using the mapping tools in the environments of different spatial analyses techniques and software.
-However, utilizing and privileging these techniques provide a crucial and essential benefits in order to achieve better environmental resources management and agricultural sustainability.
+There is a global need for a new approach that can help in solving the problems of food and water shortage, which are significantly affected by population growth and climatic changes.
+The conventional methods that are used for evaluating and mentoring different agricultural activities and processes have several challenges.
+These methods are laborious, destructive, time-consuming, and cost-consuming.
+Therefore, an integration of different approaches, such as hyperspectral remote sensing (HRS), Geographic Information Systems (GIS), and artificial intelligence (AI) has been found to be a very effective tool for enhancing agricultural productivity as well as sustainability.
+The main objective of this review is to demonstrate the very advanced applications and achievements of these techniques in the field of agricultural activities, as well as their potentialities in precision agriculture (PA).
+The HRS sensors acquire detailed spectral data, which can be used in several applications, such as crop monitoring and evaluating soil fertility, as well as providing valuable outputs to help in natural resource management.
+On the other hand, the GIS technique manages the spatial information, is combined with the attributes of the vegetation cover, water bodies, bare soils, etc., and applies statistical and mathematical spatial models for mapping and modeling purposes in order to enable better decision-making for all agricultural practices.
+Additionally, AI tools, including machine learning (ML) as well as deep learning (DL), are used for the spatial, spectral, wet chemistry, environmental, and field data processing and modeling to find the best model that can be automatically utilized in management solutions.
+Furthermore, the article demonstrates the limitations, challenges, and future directions of these approaches.
+Moreover, emphasizing the critical need for interdisciplinary contribution between the researchers, government, and farmers can optimize agricultural outcomes and address environmental concerns.
+Therefore, an integration of these approaches is considered as a very effective tool for detecting, characterizing, estimating, and mapping several objects using the mapping tools in the environments of different spatial analysis techniques and software.
+However, utilizing and privileging these techniques provide crucial and essential benefits in order to achieve better environmental resources management and agricultural sustainability.

 KEYWORDS: Agriculture, artificial intelligence, GIS, hyperspectral, remote sensing, machine learning.